edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 Choose either to follow the [First Steps on Minikube]({{< ref "docs/getting-started/quickstart.md#first-steps-on-minikube" >}}) or use a cluster with SGX support (SGX1+FLC) and start with the [First Steps on AKS]({{< ref "docs/getting-started/quickstart.md#first-steps-on-aks" >}}).

-# First Steps on Minikube
+# First steps on Minikube

 ## Step 0: Setup